 Fort Lauderdale Crosswalk Accident Lawyers Aggressively Fights For Your Rights

 When you have been hurt while walking, either by a vehicle or due to other factors, and someone else was at fault, the law office of Wolf & Pravato will put the necessary time and money into your case to get the best results.

 As a premier Fort Lauderdale pedestrian accident lawyer that handles major complex litigation in Florida, the law office of Wolf & Pravato will not back away from complicated cases.
 Even if an eight-figure settlement has been offered, if the firm’s lawyers believe the case is worth more, they will go to trial.
 There are not too many lawyers who can say that.

 Each Fort Lauderdale pedestrian accident attorney is a seasoned professional in the personal injury field, with particular experience in pedestrians who have been the victim of an accident caused by a motor vehicle, wrongful death, car and truck accidents, and premises liability accident and construction accident cases.
-Learn about our talented team, and next time you need a Florida personal injury lawyer, let us represent you and help you in your pursuit of justice.
+Learn about our talented team, and next time you need a Fort Lauderdale personal injury lawyer, let us represent you and help you in your pursuit of justice.

 Call Our Pedestrian Accident Attorney in Fort Lauderdale

 We help the victims of other practice areas:

 - Fort Lauderdale Hit and Run Accident lawyer

 - Fort Lauderdale Bicycle accident lawyer